-Teachers are supported in a variety of ways including coaching, mentorships, region meetings, and teacher-principal meetings.
+Teachers are supported in a variety of ways including coaching, mentorships, school site and region meetings, and teacher-principal meetings.
 Teacher-principal meetings include collaboration time and feedback about the strategies and approaches being used in the classroom.
-Some teachers also receive inclass coaching provided by a WRITE and/or PBIS/Restorative Practice/Trauma-informed Care coach.
+Some teachers also receive in-class support provided by content experts and/or PBIS/Restorative Practice/Trauma-informed Care coach.

 There is a Mentor Teacher program to support all first-year teachers and teachers participating in induction.
-Mentor Teachers meet with their assigned new teacher at least once-a-week and also meet with other mentor teachers five times throughout the year.
+Mentor Teachers meet with their assigned new teacher at least once a week and also meet with other mentor teachers five times throughout the year, at a minimum.
 Teachers, administrators, and other staff receive professional development in a variety of ways, including, after-school workshops, conference attendance, training attendance, coaching, and individual mentoring.
-The majority of professional development is delivered through after-school workshops and conference/training attendance.
-There is ongoing evaluation process site administrators and teachers are able to collaborate about best practices and interventions to implement for each student
+Prior to the school closures in March, the majority of professional development was delivered through after-school workshops and conference/training attendance.
+Throughout Distance Learning, professional learning was delivered through online, virtual platforms such as Google Meet and Zoom.
+There is an ongoing evaluation process site administrators and teachers are able to collaborate about best practices and interventions to implement for each student.